ADubhlaoich/adubhlaoich.ie/content/post/dj-guidelines.md

 Following these three observations, you can then ask yourself questions:

-* Do I know the room well enough to task risks in my set?
+* Do I know the room well enough to take risks in my set?
 * Can I work around or with what peoples’ style preferences are?
 * Is the space or lack thereof because of interest or stamina?